-- 2. Procurement plays an important role in the delivery of Council outcomes.
-It is important for Council to have a clear set of governing principles to be used alongside relevant legislation and current delegated financial authority.
+- 2. Note that the Procurement Policy attached as Appendix 1 incorporates feedback from a Council workshop, held on 22 May 2012 and from the Canterbury Development Corporation (CDC) received in July 2012. - 3.
+Procurement plays an important role in the delivery of the Council's outcomes.
+It is important for the Council to have a clear set of governing principles to be used alongside relevant legislation and current delegated financial authority.
 A Procurement Policy document has been developed which is externally facing and incorporates the standards and recommendations of relevant legislation and central government guidelines and policies.
-The Procurement Policy will provide: - Christchurch residents with visibility and transparency of the purchasing and procurement policies and principles that Councillors expect Council staff to operate within - a clear direction and common understanding to management and staff in relation to Council's procurement and purchasing function - a set of guiding principles when considering a funding arrangement with a third party - a decision framework within which Council staff can set robust procurement strategies and detailed procedures. - a key foundation to governing the use of public funds when procuring goods or services.
+The Procurement Policy will provide: - (a) Christchurch residents with visibility and transparency of the purchasing and procurement policies and principles that Councillors expect Council staff to operate within; - (b) a clear direction and common understanding to management and staff in relation to the Council's procurement and purchasing function; - (c) a set of guiding principles when considering a funding arrangement with a third party; - (d) a decision framework within which Council staff can set robust procurement strategies and detailed procedures; - (e) a key foundation to governing the use of public funds when procuring goods or services.